 China has traveled along a convoluted course of modernization, which has often been marked by revolution and reforms.
 During this period, cultural producers in China have been buffeted by artistic and political imperatives; affected by the competing forces of tradition and modernism; and sought to resist and incorporate foreign (predominantly Western) influences.
 Thus, this course is also a case study of how the Chinese people have encountered modernity and continue to cope with its consequences.

-Through screening, reading, discussion, lectures and quizzes, students will:
+Through screening, reading, discussion, lectures and quizzes, and a final videography project students will: